Archive-TLMT/arcmedia/arcmedia/draft.md

 # Split Archives  {#splitarchives}

 Several archive formats (notably RAR and ZIP) support split archives.
-A "split archive" is stored in multiple files
+A "split archive" can be stored in multiple files, or more generally, across multiple storage media.

-(when stored as multiple files), or more generally, across multiple storage media.
+For example, the ZIP format supports two types of splits: "split archive" and "spanned archive".
+A "split archive" is a standard ZIP archive split over multiple files using file extensions .z01, .z02, etc.; the final file in the sequence uses the .zip file extension.

-The ZIP format, for example, actually has two types of splits: "split archive" and "spanned archive".
-A "split archive" is a standard ZIP archive split over multiple files with the file extensions .z01, .z02, etc.; the .zip file is the last file.
-A "spanned archive" is the original format designed for use with swapping floppy disks.
-All archive files have the same filename; the format uses volume labels (presumably on floppy disks) to store disk numbers.
-Neither sub- format is merely a naive division of the octet stream: each ZIP file is parseable in its own right, and contains its own offset values.
+The "spanned archive" was designed for use on floppy disks with restrictive space limitations;  all archive files have the same filename, and volume labels (presumably on floppy disks) are used to store sequence information.
+Neither sub-format is merely a naive division of the octet stream: each ZIP file is parseable in its own right, and contains its own offset values.

 The TAR format (or family of formats, including cpio and ustar) was originally designed for streaming to and from tape devices, so